liftforward/integration-docs/README.md

 #### Sales Quote Object
 Syntax notes
+* You should build this object dynamically by adding item objects to it based on cart/checkout contents of your page.
 * The sales quote object is sent as a JSON object.
 * All numerical values must be sent as integer USD cents ($25.00 -> 2500).
 * The items are stored in an object array.
-You should build this array dynamically by adding item objects to it based on sales quote contents.

 Sales Quote object validation
 The following data in the sales quote object is required: